12 Health Benefits Of Milk Thistle, Nutrition, & Side Effects

 - Might Aggravate Hormone-Sensitive Conditions

-Since milk thistle extracts might mimic estrogen, it might aggravate hormone-sensitive conditions like breast and uterine fibroids and uterine cancer.
+Since milk thistle extracts might mimic estrogen, it might aggravate hormone-sensitive conditions like breast and uterine fibroidsi Non-cancerous growths in the uterus that may develop during childbearing years in women.
+Common causes include obesity. and uterine cancer.
 Hence, it is best to consult a doctor before using it.

 Milk thistle is an herbal remedy known for its therapeutic properties.
 The many benefits of milk thistle can be attributed to its rich nutritional profile and antioxidant and anti-inflammatory properties.
-It may boost liver health, protect the kidneys and gallbladder, aid in diabetes treatment, enhance heart health, fight against cancer, and help in weight loss.
+It may boost liver health, protect the kidneys and gallbladder, aid in diabetes treatment, enhance heart health, help in cancer prevention and digestion and weight loss.
 However, an overdose of milk thistle may lead to many side effects.
 It may lower blood sugar levels way too much, cause allergies, and lead to uterine cancer and uterine fibroids.
 Hence, use it in moderation to reap its maximum benefits.

 Frequently Asked Questions